2009 Savannah State Tigers football team: Livingstone

-LivingstoneHBCU ClassicJustin Babb rushed for 229 yards, including an 81-yard touchdown as the Tigers defeated Division II Livingstone College, 34–12, in the fifth annual HBCU Classic.
+Justin Babb rushed for 229 yards, including an 81-yard touchdown as the Tigers defeated Division II Livingstone College, 34–12, in the fifth annual HBCU Classic.
 A crowd of 2,100 fans saw the Tigers take a 25–0 lead in the first half.

 The Blue Bears (0–2) had just 28 rushing yards on 26 carries in the game while the Tigers had 391 rushing yards on 49 carries.
 The Tigers gained 483 yards of offense while the defense sacked the Livingstone quarterback six times.
 The win gives Savannah State a 7–1 lead in the all-time series against Livingstone.